sonatype/nexus-public/README.md

 All release versioned dependencies should be available from the [Central](https://repo1.maven.org/maven2/) repository.

-For SNAPSHOT sources, SNAPSHOT versioned dependencies may only be available from https://repository.sonatype.org/content/groups/sonatype-public-grid repository.

 ### Configuring Maven for SNAPSHOT Dependencies

 Following best practices, the nexus-public POM does not include any root `<repositories>` elements.

 Instead you are advised to [configure Apache Maven to point at single repository mirror URL](https://maven.apache.org/guides/mini/guide-mirror-settings.html#using-a-single-repository) that is a group repository containing both Central proxy repository with Release version policy and sonatype-public-grid with a SNAPSHOT version policy.
-You can use a [repository manager](https://www.sonatype.org/nexus/go/) to set up a group repository that contains both of these remotes.

 Alternately, [add a custom profile to a settings.xml](https://maven.apache.org/guides/mini/guide-multiple-repositories.html) for repository manager development that includes both repositories.